MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-B-Regulations-Relating-Money-Finance/chapter-V-Office-Foreign-Assets-Control-Department-Treasury/part-515-Cuban-Assets-Control-Regulations/subpart-E-Licenses-Authorizations-Statements-Licensing-Policy/section-515.565.md

 ##### § 515.565 Educational activities. #####

-(a) *General license for educational activities.* Persons subject to U.S. jurisdiction, including U.S. academic institutions and their faculty, staff, and students, are authorized to engage in the travel-related transactions set forth in § 515.560(c), that are related to:
+(a) *General license for educational activities.* Persons subject to U.S. jurisdiction, including U.S. academic institutions and their faculty, staff, and students, are authorized to engage in transactions including the travel-related transactions set forth in § 515.560(c), that are related to:

 (1) Participation in a structured educational program in Cuba as part of a course offered for credit by a U.S. graduate or undergraduate degree-granting academic institution that is sponsoring the program;